Hamburger

 Limited company (société à responsabilité limitée/besloten vennootschap)

-By a third-party service provider.
+By a 3rd-party service provider.

 Belgian branch office of a foreign company

 There are no directors or a corporate secretary appointed in a Belgian branch office.
-Since the legal representative of the Belgian branch office must be able to represent the foreign company in Belgium (for example, by signing agreements), third-party service providers will, based upon our experience, not provide these services.
+Since the legal representative of the Belgian branch office must be able to represent the foreign company in Belgium (for example, by signing agreements), 3rd-party service providers will, based upon our experience, not provide these services.

 Brazil